U.S. push for peace in Afghanistan has new ‘urgency.’ Some Afghans fear it could backfire.

-After the two sides met in Qatar’s capital, Doha, to begin historic peace talks last year, little progress has been made at the negotiating table.
-Meetings stalled for months while Afghanistan violence began to soar with the Taliban expanding its territorial influence and control.
+Since the two sides met in Qatar’s capital, Doha, to begin historic peace talks last year, little progress has been made at the negotiating table.
+Meetings stalled for months while violence in Afghanistan began to soar, with the Taliban expanding its territorial influence and control.

 The Trump administration’s focus was on the withdrawal of U.S. forces from Afghanistan.
 The Biden team is applying greater pressure on the diplomatic front.
 U.S.-Afghanistan policy is under review, and the U.S. special envoy, Zalmay Khalilzad, embarked on a regional tour last month to spearhead the new approach.

 But Afghan officials fear the tight timeline and the threat of withdrawing all U.S. troops without a political settlement risks repeating the mistakes of the 1990s, when Afghanistan descended into civil war on the heels of the Soviet withdrawal.
-The sweeping battles for power helped give rise to the Taliban movement, which was driven from power by the U.S.-led invasion after the Sept.
+The sweeping battles for control helped give rise to the Taliban movement, which was driven from power by the U.S.-led invasion after the Sept.
 11, 2001, attacks.

 The Afghan officials, like others interviewed for this story, spoke on the condition of anonymity because they were not authorized to discuss the matter with journalists.
 The Afghan officials acknowledged that current levels of violence and the political stalemate in Doha are unacceptable, but disagreed with the Biden administration’s attempted reset.